Ready to learn more?

-Learn how to create an event registration strategy in 2019 and beyond.
-We’ll show you how you can deliver the best registration experience for your attendees, increase traffic to your event registration page and secure potential revenue.
+This guide will teach you how to create a successful event registration strategy and help you deliver the best registration experience for your attendees.
+Discover how to increase traffic to your event registration page, create a seamless onsite registration, and secure potential revenue for years to come.

 Registration is at the heart of meetings and events.
 It’s is how event professionals secure attendees and thus how you secure potential revenue.
-In addition, pre-event registration acts as the first impression your attendees will have about your meeting or event and may impact their event satisfaction.
-As a result, you need to ensure your pre-event registration is as efficient and user-friendly as possible.
+In addition, registration acts as the first impression your attendees will have about your meeting or event and may impact their event satisfaction.
+As a result, you need to ensure your event registration process is as efficient and user-friendly as possible.

 Keep the number of pages and forms to click through to a minimum.
 Think about what information is truly essential for you during the registration process and what can be collected later.